1. When and where are the next information sessions?

 16. Will you help me find a volunteer position for my placement?

 Yes.
-Once registered, your co-op teacher will assist you in your efforts to secure a volunteer position but you will be doing much of the ‘legwork’.
-For this program the ideal placement is in a retail setting.
+Once registered, your co-op teacher will assist you in your efforts to secure a volunteer position but you will be doing most of the ‘legwork’.
+We require the students to do some research on that industry and come up with a list of companies and contacts, which we will review with the student to determine a course of action.
 It is part of the co-op course requirements that you prepare a resume and cover letter, and complete applications and perform interviews.